dellow/Web-Framework/README.md

 	}

 ## Working with JavaScript
-All custom JavaScript should be added in `app` directory - these files will be compiled by Gulp into a global build.js file.
+All JavaScript modules should be added in `app` directory - these files will be compiled by Gulp into a global build.js file.

 Running Gulp in development mode with `gulp` will compile the JS without minification for easier debugging.
 Likewise `gulp --config production` will optimize the final build file with UglifyJS.